Kashikaa13/Comparing-GAN-Architectures/README.md

-# Comparing-GAN-Architectures
+📊 Comparing GAN Architectures

 This project evaluates and compares three popular GAN loss functions—Least Squares GAN (LS-GAN), Wasserstein GAN (WGAN), and Wasserstein GAN with Gradient Penalty (WGAN-GP)—on the MedMNIST dataset using PyTorch.

-## Objective
+🎯 Objective

-To analyze the effect of different GAN loss functions on the quality and diversity of generated medical images through:
+To analyze how different GAN loss functions affect the quality and diversity of generated medical images through:

-1. Inception Score (IS)
+Inception Score (IS)
-2. Fréchet Inception Distance (FID)
+Fréchet Inception Distance (FID)
-3. Visual inspection
+Visual inspection

-## Features
+⚙️ Features

-PyTorch-based GAN training loop supporting:
+Unified PyTorch-based training loop.
+Support for three GAN variants:
-1. LS-GAN
+LS-GAN
-2. WGAN
+WGAN
-3. WGAN-GP
+WGAN-GP

-## Overview of the Code
-The Jupyter notebook `ganslab-experiment4.ipynb` is organized into the following key sections:
+Integrated evaluation using IS and FID.
+Visualization of generated samples and training losses.
+TensorBoard logging for real-time monitoring.
+📁 Code Overview: ganslab-experiment4.ipynb

 1. Imports and Setup
-  * Required packages are imported (torch, medmnist, torchvision, numpy, matplotlib, etc.).
+All required libraries (torch, medmnist, torchvision, matplotlib, etc.) are imported.
-  *TensorBoard logging and device configuration (GPU/CPU) are initialized.
+GPU/CPU configuration is initialized.
+TensorBoard setup for monitoring training metrics.
 2. Dataset Loading
-  * The MedMNIST dataset is loaded using the medmnist API.
+MedMNIST dataset is loaded via the medmnist API.
-  * Dataloaders are created for both training and evaluation.
+Dataloaders are created for both training and evaluation.
-  * Basic normalization and transformation are applied to images.
+Basic image normalization and transformations applied.
 3. Model Definitions
-  * Generator and Discriminator models are defined using convolutional architectures.
+Generator and Discriminator are defined using convolutional layers.
-  * The models are designed to be simple and flexible for experimentation.
+Architectures are lightweight and modular for experimentation across different loss functions.
 4. Loss Functions
-Three types of loss functions are implemented:
+Three loss formulations are supported:

-  * **LS-GAN**: Uses MSE for discriminator loss to stabilize training.
+LS-GAN: Uses Mean Squared Error (MSE) for discriminator loss to stabilize training.
-  * **WGAN**: Implements Wasserstein loss with weight clipping.
+WGAN: Implements Wasserstein loss with weight clipping.
-  * **WGAN-GP**: Adds gradient penalty to enforce the Lipschitz constraint instead of clipping.
+WGAN-GP: Adds a gradient penalty to enforce the Lipschitz constraint, instead of clipping.
 5. Training Loop
-  * A unified training loop is written to support all three GAN variants.
+A single unified training loop handles all three GAN types. loss_type flag controls which GAN variant is used (e.g., 'wgan-gp').
-  * Loss type is selected via a configuration flag (e.g., loss_type = 'wgan-gp').
-  * Each GAN variant is trained for at least 50 epochs.
+Both Generator and Discriminator are trained for at least 50 epochs.
-  * Generator and discriminator losses are logged for analysis.
+All relevant metrics and losses are logged.
 6. Evaluation Metrics
-  * Inception Score (IS) and Fréchet Inception Distance (FID) are computed at regular intervals.
+Inception Score (IS) and Fréchet Inception Distance (FID) are calculated at intervals.
-  * Generated samples are saved periodically for visual comparison.
+Generated images are saved periodically for side-by-side comparison.
-  * TensorBoard logs are created for tracking performance across epochs.
+TensorBoard logs track performance and trends over time.
 7. Visualization
-  * Plots of generated images and loss curves help with qualitative evaluation.
-  * Visual outputs for each GAN variant can be compared side-by-side.
+Generated images from each GAN variant are plotted.
+Loss curves for Generator and Discriminator are visualized.
+Results are compared qualitatively to assess sharpness, realism, and diversity.